wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 This wrapper runs the following Ansible playbooks in order:

-1. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/setup-offline-sources.yml`: prepares the `assethost`, copies offline artifacts, and configures the other hosts to fetch packages and images from it.
+1. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/setup-offline-sources.yml`
+    - prepares the `assethost`, copies offline artifacts, and configures the other hosts to fetch packages and images from it.
-2. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/kubernetes.yml --tags bastion,bootstrap-os,preinstall,container-engine`: runs the first Kubernetes bootstrap phase so the container runtime is ready.
+2. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/kubernetes.yml --tags bastion,bootstrap-os,preinstall,container-engine`
+    - runs the first Kubernetes bootstrap phase so the container runtime is ready.
+Can be used for calling kubernetes cluster.
-3. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/seed-offline-containerd.yml`: loads the offline container images onto the nodes after the runtime is available.
+3. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/seed-offline-containerd.yml`
+    - loads the offline container images onto the nodes after the runtime is available.
+Can be used for calling kubernetes cluster for coturn and sft images.
-4. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/sync_time.yml -v`: installs and configures time synchronization before the rest of the cluster comes up.
+4. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/sync_time.yml`
+    - installs and configures time synchronization before the rest of the cluster comes up.
-5. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/kubernetes.yml --skip-tags bootstrap-os,preinstall,container-engine,multus`: finishes the remaining Kubernetes deployment after the prerequisites are in place.
+5. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/kubernetes.yml --skip-tags bootstrap-os,preinstall,container-engine,multus`
+    - finishes the remaining Kubernetes deployment after the prerequisites are in place.
+Can be used for calling kubernetes cluster.
-6. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/cassandra.yml`: deploys the Cassandra nodes.
+6. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/cassandra.yml`
+    - deploys the Cassandra nodes.
-7. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/elasticsearch.yml`: deploys Elasticsearch.
+7. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/elasticsearch.yml`
+    - deploys Elasticsearch.
-8. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/minio.yml`: deploys MinIO.
+8. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/minio.yml`
+    - deploys MinIO.
-9. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/postgresql-deploy.yml`: deploys the PostgreSQL cluster.
+9. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/postgresql-deploy.yml`
+    - deploys the PostgreSQL cluster.
-10. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/roles/rabbitmq-cluster/tasks/configure_dns.yml`: prepares DNS entries required by the RabbitMQ cluster.
+10. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/roles/rabbitmq-cluster/tasks/configure_dns.yml`
+    - prepares DNS entries required by the RabbitMQ cluster.
-11. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/rabbitmq.yml`: deploys RabbitMQ.
+11. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/rabbitmq.yml`
+    - deploys RabbitMQ.
-12. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/helm_external.yml`: writes the external service IPs into the Helm values files so the charts can target those services.
+12. `d ansible-playbook -i ansible/inventory/offline/hosts.ini ansible/helm_external.yml`
+    - writes the external service IPs into the Helm values files so the charts can target those services.
 This step is a [pre-requiste](#before-installing-helm-charts) before continuing with helm operations.

-The order matters: offline package sources and container runtime must be ready before image seeding, time sync should happen before the cluster stabilizes, Kubernetes must exist before the rest of the platform is wired around it, and `helm_external.yml` comes last because it depends on the database and messaging nodes already being deployed.
+The order matters - offline package sources and container runtime must be ready before image seeding, time sync should happen before the cluster stabilizes, Kubernetes must exist before the rest of the platform is wired around it, and `helm_external.yml` comes last because it depends on the database and messaging nodes already being deployed.

 If one step fails and you want to run the playbooks manually, use the `d` alias shown above and execute the specific command directly in the same order.